axkr/symja_android_library/readme.md

 If you would like to use parts of the system here are the associated licenses:

 * the [JAS Java Algebra System](http://krum.rz.uni-mannheim.de/jas/) is published under the (LESSER) GNU GENERAL PUBLIC LICENSE licence.
 The Java bytecode is dual licenced also under the Apache 2.0 licence to allow usage in Android projects.
-* the [Apache Commons Mathematics Library](http://commons.apache.org/math/) is published under the Apache software licence
 * the [Hipparchus Mathematics Library](https://www.hipparchus.org/) is published under the Apache software licence
 * the Symja parser libraries (org.matheclipse.parser* packages) are published under the APACHE LICENSE Version 2.0.